Self-similar scaling limits of non-increasing Markov chains: Scaling limits of non-increasing Markov chains

 \section{Scaling limits of non-increasing Markov chains}

-We now start the proof of Theorems \ref{CvChain} and \ref{cvdeathtimes}, and Proposition \ref{sec:scaling-limits-non-2}.
-As mentioned before, this is done by first establishing tightness for the processes $Y_n(t)=X_n(\lfloor a_n t\rfloor)/n,t\geq 0$.
-We recall that \textbf{(H)} is assumed throughout the section.
+We now start the proof of Theorems \ref{CvChain} and \ref{cvdeathtimes} and Proposition~\ref{sec:scaling-limits-non-2}.
+As mentioned before, this is done by first establishing tightness for the processes $Y_n(t)=X_n(\lfloor a_n t\rfloor)/n,t\geq0$.
+We recall that (H) is assumed throughout the section, except in the last subsection, which is devoted to the proof of Proposition~\ref{sec:scaling-limits-non-3}.